The first time I saw Donald was in my office.

 We ran towards the elevator, and he hastily closed us in.
 Then he took my face in his hands with a serious gleam across his face.

 “I want to be with you Jane, would you do me the honor of being my woman?”

-I was going to follow up with a ‘yes’ but he crashed his lips on mine, and in that moment, no more words were needed.
+I was going to follow up with a ‘yes,’ but he crashed his lips down on mine in a sensual kiss, and at that moment, no more words were needed.